 Well, it really depends on how you define “success”.

 Motley Fool Rule Breakers vs. Motley Fool Stock Advisor

 One eminently fair way to gauge the success (and therefore the value) of Rule Breakers is to compare it to the afore-mentioned Motley Fool Stock Advisor.

-While research seems to indicate that Rule Breakers has in fact been quite adept at identifying individual high-growth stocks that have “beat the market”, Stock Advisor has been more consistent in terms of picking “winners” across the breadth of their recommended portfolio.
+While research seems to indicate that Rule Breakers focuses on identifying individual high-growth stocks that have “beat the market”, Motley Fool's Stock Advisor has been more consistent in terms of picking “winners” across the breadth of their recommended portfolio.

 Stated a bit differently, Rule Breakers has indeed, over time, picked a number of run-away winners, however, because they seemingly always go for the 500-ft home run when maybe a bases-clearing double would do, they also strike out far more often than their cheaper competitor.

-Rule Breakers swings for the fences, game situation and score be damned, while their competitor (Stock Advisor) is content with more of a “station-to-station” type approach, to further utilize the baseball analogy.
+When it comes to Rule Breakers picks, they swings for the fences, game situation and score be damned, while their competitor (Stock Advisor) is content with more of a “station-to-station” type approach, to further utilize the baseball analogy.

 While in the midst of what is, generally speaking, your prime income-earning age range (about 30 to 50 years old), retirement may seem so far off as to be fairly inconsequential.